TRAIS-Lab/dattri/README.md

 ```

 > [!NOTE]
-> It's highly recommended to use a device support CUDA to run *dattri*, especially for moderately large or larger models or datasets.
+> It's highly recommended to use a device support CUDA to run *dattri*, especially for large models or datasets.

 > [!NOTE]
 > It's required to have CUDA if you want to install and use the fast_jl version `dattri[fast_jl]` to accelerate the random projection.
 The projection is mainly used in `TRAKAttributor`.
 Please use `pip<23` and `torch<2.3` due to some known issue of `fast_jl` library.